-Franco Scaldati in conversation with Rivka Jacobson
+Franco Scaldati in conversation with Rivka Jacobson in 2012

 He is tall and rather scruffy looking.
 His untamed beard and moustache dominate his face, that is, until you get nearer to him and look into his eyes.
 Then, you are transfixed by what he has to say.
 His eyes and body language make the translation from Italian into English a great deal easier.
 His interpreter tells me Scaldati is the National Poet of Sicily, a playwright and ‘Capocomico’ (artistic director) in Sicily.
 Italian theatre critics I met in Palermo, referred to him as Sicily’s Samuel Beckett

 After a performance of his play Piccole lune per due Clown (Small Moons for Two Clowns), at Teatro Bellini, in Palermo, Sicily, we sat together at the nearest café.

 In an odd way he seems the embodiment of the old archetypal poet, scruffy with a greyish beard and moustache, his shirt partly un-tucked, but warm, thoughtful, very insightful with a touch of melancholy in his eyes.

 His place of birth, he replies is Montelepre (Sicilian: Muncilebbri), a town and commune in the province of Palermo, which is renowned for the birth place of the Sicilian bandit Salvatore Giuliano.

 He was born in April 1943, his father was a merchant and they owned a bar, but during World War II, his parents with their five young sons, had to flee Palermo.

 Scaldati laughs.
 He looks at his friend and colleague Melino Imparato: I did not start High School let alone a university he says.
 Life was my school and university.